beloslavamalakova/LanguageAndAI/README.md

 - No dedicated GPUs were used for this analysis.
 ## Project's Pipeline
 ### 1. Data Cleaning
-This project's data cleaning process differs from standard data cleaning practices.
-Since our primary focus was on handling a contaminated dataset, data cleaning here specifically refers to the removal of gender-implying words and their replacement with gender-neutral alternatives.
+This project's data cleaning process appends an unusual technique to the standard data cleaning practices.
+Since our primary focus was on handling a contaminated dataset, data cleaning here specifically refers to identifying gender-implying words(e.g., "he," "she," "man," "woman") and replacing them with gender-neutral alternatives(e.g., "they," "person").
 ### 2. Data Preprocessing
 A single text post is preprocessed using the following steps:
 1. Convert to lowercase
 2. Remove punctuation
 3. Split into words